jgriffith23/jgriffith23.github.io/_posts/2016-07-24-Templating-and-Interfacing-Web-Pages.md

     return render_template("index.html")
 {% endhighlight %}

 The first line is called a *decorator*, which defines a route; in this case, `/` is the route being defined.
-The decorator syntax is a part of Flask, and if I've understood correctly, decorators actually represent some built-in function in the framework.
+The decorator syntax is a really cool part of Python; if I've understood correctly, a decorator is actually sort of wrapper that changes the behavior of another function without modifying the function itself, which allows you to generate new functions.
+(Yo dawg, I heard you like functions...)
 The function after the decorator defines what should happen when someone accesses that route, say by clicking a hyperlink or submitting a form.
 Anyone accessing `/` will be served the page written in *index.html*.

 I find thinking about how best to link up pages on a website really fascinating, and debugging the connections can be a great puzzle to work through.
 (Debugging routes can also be frustrating--very frustrating.
 Working with Flask has reminded me of the value in just walking away for a little while.)